Schön scandal: Allegations and investigation

 During May 2002, Bell Labs established a five-person committee to investigate, with Malcolm R. Beasley from Stanford University as chair.
-The remaining four members were Supriyo Datta of Purdue University, Herbert Kogelnik of Bell Labs, Herbert Kroemer of the University of California, Santa Barbara, and Don Monroe of Agere Systems.
-The committee obtained information from all of Schön's coauthors and interviewed the three principal ones (Zhenan Bao, Bertram Batlogg and Christian Kloc).
+The remaining four members were Supriyo Datta of Purdue University, Herwig Kogelnik of Bell Labs, Herbert Kroemer of the University of California, Santa Barbara, and Don Monroe of Agere Systems.The committee obtained information from all of Schön's coauthors and interviewed the three principal ones (Zhenan Bao, Bertram Batlogg and Christian Kloc).
 The committee found that none of the three authors ever saw Schön take measurements from his devices in real time.
 It examined electronic drafts of the disputed articles, which included processed numeric data.
 The committee requested copies of the raw data, but found that Schön had kept no laboratory notebooks.
 His raw data files had been erased from his computer.
 According to Schön, the files were erased because his computer had limited hard drive space.
-Additionally, all of his experimental samples, working, and non-working devices had either been discarded or damaged beyond repair, so the committee was unable to conduct examinations of those.
+Additionally, all of his experimental samples, working, and non-working devices had either been discarded or damaged beyond repair, so the committee was unable to conduct examinations of those; a prior example of poor record-keeping at Bell Labs had been noticed in 1988 by a doctoral student when studying the evolution of the Unix operating system.

 On September 25, 2002, the committee released its report publicly.
 The report contained details of 24 allegations of misconduct on Schön's part.
 They found evidence of scientific misconduct in at least 16 of them, while the remaining 8 were either unrelated to publications or were "troubling", but lacked compelling evidence of misconduct.
 They found that whole data sets had been reused for a number of different experiments.
 They also found that some of his graphs, which had purportedly been plotted from experimental data, had instead been produced using mathematical functions.